dijonmusters/recipe-book/src/recipes/zesty-bbq-chicken.md

   "Grind of Pepper",
   "Greek Yogurt to serve"
 ]
+method: [
+  "Put all ingredients except chicken and oil in a food processor and pulse until mixed but chunky.", "Leave processor running on low and add oil slowly.", "Cover chicken and punch to flatten to approximately 2-4cm thick.", "Use approximately half the mixture to marinade Chicken for as long as you can.", "Cook Chicken on BBQ (10 mins) on in oven at 200°C (30 mins), turning once.", "Serve with a spoonful of marinade sauce and a dollop of Greek Yogurt."
+]
 ---

-Put all ingredients except chicken and oil in a food processor and pulse until mixed but chunky.

-Leave processor running on low and add oil slowly.

-Cover chicken and punch to flatten to approximately 2-4cm thick.

-Use approximately half the mixture to marinade Chicken for as long as you can.

-Cook Chicken on BBQ (10 mins) on in oven at 200°C (30 mins), turning once.

-Serve with a spoonful of marinade sauce and a dollop of Greek Yogurt.